insanepenguin/EPB-site/index.md

                 <p class="mb-0">
                   <ul class="jobdiscription">
                     <li>Provided training to new hires.</li>
-                    <li>Helped running shifts by Preparing before a shift, motivating and helping callers during the shift, cleaning up, and debriefing after shit.</li>
+                    <li>Helped running shifts by preparing before a shift, motivating and helping callers during the shift, cleaning up, and debriefing after shit.</li>
-                    <li>Was responsible for monitoring callers and coaching them to get better.</li>
+                    <li>Was responsible for monitoring callers and coaching them in order to help them achive more postive results in the call center.</li>
-                    <li>Implemented and maintained a new attendance tool that the whole office could use.</li>
+                    <li>Implemented and maintained a new attendance tool that was accessible and easy to use for supervisors and directors.</li>
                     <li>Interviewing possible candidates both over the phone and in-person.</li>
                   </ul>